Poker DDoS Attacks

 - Configure your Windows firewall to block all outgoing transfers for Skype and add a rule to send them through TOR proxy client.

 - Use utrace or any other tracing tool to check if your Skype IP is safe.

 This solution worked on all tested computers and connections – Use at your own risk!
-Please be reminded that usage of a proxy for logging into any poker provider or Skrill might look suspicious trying to hide your identity.
+Please be reminded that using a proxy for logging into any poker provider or Skrill might look suspicious, trying to hide your identity.
 Please use this solution for Skype only!